loongarch*-unknown-none*

 This target is cross-compiled.
 There is no support for std.
 There is no default allocator, but it's possible to use alloc by supplying an allocator.

-By default, code generated with this target should run on any loongarch hardware; enabling additional target features may raise this baseline.
+By default, code generated with the soft-float target should run on any LoongArch64 hardware, with the hard-float target additionally requiring an FPU; enabling additional target features may raise this baseline.

-Code generated with this target will use the small code model by default.
+Code generated with the targets will use the small code model by default.
 You can change this using the -C code-model= option to rustc.

-On loongarch64-unknown-none*, extern "C" uses the standard calling convention.
+On loongarch64-unknown-none*, extern "C" uses the architecture's standard calling convention.

 Building the target

-You can build Rust with support for the target by adding it to the target list in config.toml:
+You can build Rust with support for the targets by adding them to the target list in config.toml:

 [build]